daniel-lanciana/style-guides/sql.md

 ### Primary keys

-Tables must have at least one key to be complete and useful—as it will effect performance and data integrity.
+Tables must have at least one key to be complete and useful—as it will effect performance and referntial integrity.
 A primary key (or combined composite key) needs to be:

 * unique
 * immutable (will never change)